XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 ### Request Format

-The request format works the same way as the *Valuation* request but with the list of passengers.
+The request format works the same way as *Valuation* but with the list of passengers.